mostafaism1/cracking_the_coding_interview/Insights.md

 31. Prefer **independent** partitions when partitioning the input space for a method.

     - When partitioning the input space for a method (for the purpose of unit testing), if one partition is **dependent** on another partition, remove one of the two partitions.
+    - Actually, on a second thought, this is does not seem to be problematic at all.
+In fact, I could see it leading to better test cases.
+And remember if 2 partitions are not independent—contain some subdomains in common—then a single test case can cover the common subdomains of the 2 partitions.
+Therefore it won't lead to an explosion of test cases.

 32. Instead of using setters with a boolean return that indicates success/failure, prefer to design your setters with void return and optionally throwing an exception on failure.